 Pour 1 cup arborio rice into the skillet, then let it saute and “toast” for 1 minute.

 Next, add in the juice from 1/2 lemon, and 1/2 cup white wine.
-I always say if you wouldn’t drink it, don’t cook with it!
+If you wouldn’t drink it, don’t cook with it!

 Stir the lemon juice and wine in with the rice then, when it’s nearly absorbed, add a ladle full of hot broth to the skillet.